|

 Provenance

-We buy straight from the Chateau/winery or from the official vendors/distributor/wine merchants.
-Therefore, we can prove the provenance and the authenticity of the bottles.
+We buy directly from the Château/winery or from the official vendors/distributors/wine merchants.
+Therefore, we can prove the bottles' provenance and authenticity.

-Provenance and authenticity could be hazardous.
+Provenance and authenticity

-The history of the cases may not be known.
+The history of the cases may not be

-Especially when not bought directly from the Chateau/winery or from the official vendors/distributor/wine merchants (e.g. auctions)
+directly from the Chateau/winery or from the official vendors/distributors/wine

 Quality

-Unopened OWC means that all bottles come from the same source and therefore have not been mixed with bottles from other cases and should present the same quality as kept in the same conditions (T/H)
+source and therefore have not been mixed with bottles from other cases and

-Bottles could have been mixed from other cases and the case reconstituted and, therefore, may present variations.
+Bottles could have been mixed from other cases and the case reconstituted, and therefore, may present variations.

 Conditions

-Bottle and wine conditions are pristine when bought and shipped directly from the Chateau/winery or the official vendors/distributor/wine merchants as always at constant T/H level.
+when bought and shipped directly from the Chateau/winery or the official

-Conditions may not have been ideal if the case was opened, and the bottles may have been checked, removed, and then put back.
+ideal if the case had been opened, and the bottles had been checked, removed, and then put back.

 Customer's Assurance

-Unopened OWC is a reassurance for customers regarding the provenance, quality, and conditions.
+Unopened OWC is a reassurance for customers regarding

-Previously opened OWC might / will automatically raise customer questions about provenance, quality, conditions, and even authenticity.
+Previously opened OWC might / will automatically raise customer questions about provenance, quality, conditions, and even

 Value

-Technically, opened original wooden cases (OWC) have a lesser value for all the reasons above.
+Technically, opened original wooden cases (OWC) have a

 Thank you,